EthanRutherford/fast-fuzzy/README.md

 * ignoreCase - a boolean specifying whether or not to ignore case.
 Default is `true`
 * ignoreSymbols - a boolean specifying whether or not to ignore ``` `~!@#$%^&*()-=_+{}[]|\\;':",./<>? ```.
 Default is `true`
 * normalizeWhitespace - a boolean specifying whether or not to normalize and trim whitespace.
 Default is `true`
+* returnScores - a boolean specifying whether or not to return the scores.
+Default is `false`
+	* objects are returned in the form `{item, key, score}`